-AP Source: Walker tells Hornets he’s joining Celtics
+AP source: Walker tells Hornets he’s joining Celtics

 The Charlotte Observer first reported that Walker had informed the Hornets of his decision.

-Walker can meet with the Celtics on Sunday after 6 p.m., and when he does he’ll likely agree on a $141 million, four-year deal — the most that Boston can offer.
-Charlotte could have offered Walker the so-called “supermax” deal of $221 million over five years.
+Walker, who led UConn to an NCAA title eight years ago, can meet with the Celtics on Sunday after 6 p.m., and when he does he’ll likely agree on a $141 million, four-year deal — the most that Boston can offer.
+Charlotte could have offered Walker the so-called supermax deal of $221 million over five years.

 Earlier this month, Walker said he would be willing to take less than the supermax figure to help Charlotte build a roster and said his “first priority” in free agency would be the Hornets.
 But amid reports that said the Hornets’ offer didn’t even reach $170 million, Walker clearly turned his attention elsewhere — as he said he would.